murrayo/MUT/README.md

 ### Sample pretty_pButtons charts

-Below is the example custom chart, Glorefs and vmstat, and a few of the included charts from the -m and -i flags.
-The last image is also a custom chart from the sample yml file.
+Below is the example custom chart, Glorefs and vmstat.

 ![](images/temp_Glorefs_and_vmstat_-_Sample_Wednesday_31_Jul_2019.png)

+Below is one of the default images from using the -m option.
+Note the default time period is 13:00 to 14:00.

 ![](images/temp_2019-07-31__Glorefs_1300_1400.png)

+Below is one of the default images from using the -i option.

 ![](images/temp_2019-07-31_Primary_Journal_Write_latency_(ms)_1300_1400.png)

+The last image here is another custom image included in the sample `pretty_pButtons_chart.yml` file.

 ![](images/temp_DB_Jnl_and_WIJ_Writes_latency_and_DB_Read_latency_1300_to_1400_-_Sample_Wednesday_31_Jul_2019.png)

+Now you can mix and match mgstat, iostat and vmstat :)

 <hr>